-Having finally made the breakthrough at Hoffenheim over the last couple of seasons, the 26-year-old is set for a shot at the big time with Domenico Tedesco's rejuvenated Royal Blues.
+Having finally made the breakthrough at Hoffenheim, the 26-year-old is set for a shot at the big time with Domenico Tedesco's rejuvenated Royal Blues propelling him into the German national team.
 But who is Uth exactly? bundesliga.com has the scoop.

 Mark of the goat